paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 (5) **Limitation on age of use by child transferees.—**

-  (A) *In general.—* — A child to whom entitlement is transferred under this section may use the benefits transferred without regard to the 15-year delimiting date specified in section 3321, but may not, except as provided in subparagraph (B), use any benefits so transferred after attaining the age of 26 years.
+  (A) *In general.—* — A child to whom entitlement is transferred under this section may use the benefits transferred without regard to the 15-year delimiting date specified in section 3321, but may not, except as provided in subparagraph (B),11 See Extension of Time Limitations for Use of Entitlement: Transfer Period note below. use any benefits so transferred after attaining the age of 26 years.

   (B) *Primary caregivers of seriously injured members of the armed forces and veterans.—*